Myticispace/CNN-Activity/README.md

 # CNN-Activity
-This is the jupyter notebook I have created for this activity
+This is the jupyter notebook I have created for the two (2) CNN activity